 Quarantine for foreign travelers

+The quarantine hotel and PCR tests will be at the expense of the foreign traveler.
 If the result is positive, the traveler will be referred to a COVID-19 hospital – where costs will be borne by the foreign traveler.

 The quarantine facilities and PCR tests are free of charge.